Kompetitive allele specific PCR: Applications

 This technology has many applications in quality control (QC) genotyping, quantitative trait locus (QTL) mapping, marker-assisted selection (MAS), and allele mining.
 For example, the KASP platform has been used in qualitative control analyses for maize.
 In maize, homogeneity is important in cultivating the crops that the grower had selected.
 Slight variations in allelic frequencies may have large impacts on the crop's quality and can occur in a variety of ways including through cross-contamination of pollen and/or seeds and in seed regeneration.
 QC analysis can be used at the various events in which changes in allelic frequency can be expected so long as samples are taken from the parental and the F1 crop generations.
 This ensures that the allele frequencies haven't changed much between the two generations and ensures the purity of the line based on the set SNPs for the maize.
-For maize there have been between 50-100 SNPs identified that can be used to conduct this type of analysis.
+For maize there have been between 50 and 100 SNPs identified that can be used to conduct this type of analysis.

 Quality analysis (QC analysis) is used to maintain the purity of the inbred line.
 QC genotype protocol uses 50-100 SNPs to determine non-homogeneity within a sample and establish genetic identity.
 QC can be used at any time during the breeding.

 If QC is to be used for mapping population non-parental alleles are discarded and alleles for which more than 90% of SNPs are polymorphic between the parents are kept.